JRMurr/JRMurr.github.io/data/blog/type-safe-groupby-in-typescript.md

 }
 ```

 Here we added a new generic `Key extends keyof T` so when we supply a specific key to the function, the Key generic will be narrowed to that value.
-For example if we did `betterSadAttempt(vals, 'someLiteral')`, `Key` would exactly be `someLiteral` instead of `keyof Foo = 'someLiteral' | 'num' | 'object'`
+For example if we did `betterSadAttempt(vals, 'someLiteral')`, `Key` would exactly be `'someLiteral'` instead of `keyof Foo = 'someLiteral' | 'num' | 'object'`

 However, typescript is still sad on the `Record<T[Key], T[]>` lines with `Type 'T[Key]' does not satisfy the constraint 'string | number | symbol'`.
 This error is similar to the error before, basically `T[Key]` can not be a key for the `Record` since it could be some weird value.